 Based in the southwestern Tanzanian village of Mbingu, Brian LoBue’s and Simran Bindra’s social enterprise, Kokoa Kamili, buys freshly harvested, unfermented cocoa beans from local smallholder farms and ferments them in a centralized facility.
 By carefully controlling fermentation and drying, they consistently produce delicious, high-quality beans that fetch a premium price from craft chocolate makers.
 That premium makes its way back to cacao growers and helps raise the price floor for Tanzanian cocoa.

-In this 2017 harvest we taste notes of chocolate pudding, honey, and pineapple.
+In this harvest we taste notes of strawberry lemonade, sweet cream, and fudge.

 Weighing in at a substantial 3.5 grams each, these single-origin chocolate chips are fashioned for bakers and home chocolatiers of all levels.
 They were modeled after the hand-piped chips our kitchen team used to make for the enormous cookies we serve in our cafés.
 Our large chips are fully tempered with a snappy, smooth, shiny finish—perfect for baking and making confections, from brownies and cookies to chocolate-dipped strawberries and homemade truffles.